dinesx18/OverTheWire-Bandit/Level-03-04/README.md

 └────── Display the file contents
 ```
 cat → Displays the contents of a file.
-.hidden → The hidden file containing the password.
+...Hiding-From-You → The hidden file containing the password.

 The command displays the password for Bandit Level 4.